-- Leeds Improving Access to Psychological Therapies (IAPT) provides talking therapies to help people who are stressed, experiencing low mood or depression or feeling very anxious.
+- Leeds Mental Wellbeing Service offers support and psychological therapies for common mental health problems like anxiety, stress and low moods.
+You can self-refer through the service website.
 The service gives priority to women who are pregnant or in the first year after the birth of their baby.
 This means that you don't have to join the general waiting list, however, as this is not a crisis service there is usually a short wait.
-This service is open to anyone over 17 years old in Leeds so it is also available for partners or other family members.
-You can refer online here or contact the service on 0113 843 4388.
+This service is open to anyone over 17 years old in Leeds so it's also available for partners or other family members.

 - Early Start Counselling (run by the charity Northpoint and funded by Leeds City Council) is available for anyone in the Leeds area who is pregnant (or whose partner is pregnant) or is a parent or carer of a child under the age of five.
 Appointments are held in local Children's Centres.
 You can ask a health professional to refer you or you can find contacts to refer yourself here.